-Beyond the UFC: The Different MMA Promotions You Can Bet On
+Beyond Just the UFC: Other MMA Promotions You Can Bet On

 When people think about betting on mixed martial arts, they usually think about the Ultimate Fighting Championship (UFC).
 That’s fair.
-The UFC is the big brand of MMA, and definitely draws the majority of betting volume.
+The UFC is the biggest brand of MMA, and definitely draws the majority of MMA betting volume.

 However, bettors who enjoy wagering on fights know that you can find equally good action in some of the other MMA promotions out there.